 - Authenticating registered users to certain areas of our sites.

-- Seeking qualified candidates, and forwarding candidate career inquiries to our human resources team, which may be governed by different privacy terms and policies.
+- Seeking qualified candidates and forwarding candidate career enquiries to our human resources team, you can find out more here.

 - Processing online requests, including responding to communications from individuals or requests for proposals and quotations.

 - Contacting journalists regarding company press releases, invitations to annual press parties, highlighting messages that may be of interest on specific industry topics.

 - Complying with legal and regulatory obligations including maintaining appropriate audit trails, anti-money laundering, terrorist financing, fraud and other forms of financial crime.